Papillary breast cancer

 Bisphosphonates

-Bisphosphonates are a group of drugs that can reduce the risk of breast cancer spreading in postmenopausal women.
-They can be used regardless of whether the menopause happened naturally or because of breast cancer treatment.
+Bisphosphonates are a group of drugs that can reduce the risk of breast cancer spreading in women who have been through the menopause.
+They can be used if the menopause happened naturally or because of breast cancer treatment.

 Your treatment team can tell you if bisphosphonates would be suitable for you.

-Many people find it helps to talk to someone who has been through the same experience as them.
+You might find it helps to talk to someone who has been through a similar experience.
+Find out about our Someone Like Me service below.

-You can also visit our online forum and join one of the ongoing discussions.
+You can also visit our confidential online forum and talk to other people affected by breast cancer.

 Was this helpful?